-Our centre has various programs including: multicultural programs (Spanish, Japanese, German and South Asian), a food bank, community garden, financial literacy & support, tutoring, parent support group and Child Development Resource Centre.
-We run infant, family, preschool and school-age programs.
+Participants are asked to contribute a membership fee of \$60 a year that is waived for anyone financially unable to pay.
+Our centre has various programs including: multicultural programs (Spanish, Japanese, Korean, German and South Asian), a food bank, community garden, financial literacy & support, tutoring, parent support group and Child Development Resource Centre.
+We run infant, family, preschool, school-age and seniors prorgams.
 We provide free or affordable space to a number of local agencies.